korohub/liho/README.en.md

 # Liho

-A minimalist React starter with file-based routing, inspired by SvelteKit but without the complexity of Next.js.
+A minimalist React starter with file-based routing, inspired by SvelteKit but without the complexity of SSR.

 ## Features